 - This Urundai Kuzhambu is a perfect high protein recipe that is also Sattvic.

 - You can use the same lentil balls to make Rasam or Mor Kuzhambu too.

 This classic Tamil-style kuzhambu is made in different ways across Tamil Nadu.
-There is the Chettinad Paruppu Urundai Kuzhambu, in which they add a tsp of fennel seeds.
+There is the Chettinad Paruppu Urundai Kuzhambu, in which they add a teaspoon of fennel seeds.
 And then there is Paruppu Urundai Mor kuzhambu.
 They add these lentil balls to Mor kuzhambu and cook it on low flame for just 5 mins.
 In many households, they also make lentil balls with channa dal and coconut.
 But, in this post, I will be sharing a very simple, fuss-free yet delicious recipe for this Kuzhambu.

 Urundai Kuzhambu without coconut

 In many families, they tend to add grated coconut either to the gravy or to the lentil balls for this Kuzhambu.
 But this recipe calls for adding no coconut.
 Instead of adding grated fresh coconut, we will be adding a rice flour slurry to thicken this kuzhambu.

 Stirring the kuzhambu with a ladle after adding the lentil balls will make them break apart.
 To prevent this, leave the balls undisturbed once you add them to the simmering tamarind gravy.
 You will know that they are done cooking when they float to the surface.